KiranMantha/system-architecture/README.md

 ![](./application-architecture.png)

-Frontend is build on PlumeJS and Backend is build on nestjs.
+Frontend is build on PlumeJS and Backend is build on nestjs & gRPC.

 Ports: